Trogloduck/public/Cyber notes/00 THM/THM Jr Penetration Tester/02 Burp Suite/02 Intruder.md

 #### Battering Ram
 [[#Table of contents|Back to the top]]
-*Sends all payloads simultaneously, each payload inserted into its respective position, testing for race conditions for instance*
+*Sends **all payloads simultaneously**, each payload inserted into its respective position, testing for race conditions for instance*

 **Positions:** `username=§pentester§&password=§Expl01ted§`
 **Payload:** wordlist containing the words `burp`, `suit`, `intruder`